Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 This protective zone lasts for **1 minute**.
 While active, whenever a creature within **15 feet** of the marked point takes any action or moves, you can make a ranged weapon attack against them using a **Bastion Weapon** (if within normal range).
 This attack doesn’t require any action and can be made up to a number of times equal to your **Charisma modifier** (minimum of 1).

-You cannot take any :rsc-reaction: **Reactions** until the start of your next turn after using this attack.
+You cannot take any :rsc-r: **Reactions** until the start of your next turn after using this attack.
 The effect ends early if you either:

 - Use up all the allowed attacks, or
 - You have the *Incapacitated* condition.